ief015/libfada/README.md

 and more!

-For more information, documentation, and downloads, go to: http://goo.gl/XgRS5O
+~~For more information, documentation, and downloads, go to: http://goo.gl/XgRS5O~~ Documentation can now be found in the ../docs folder.